What is an HR portal?

 Keep everyone updated by having a ‘news’ section on your social portal.
 You can share HR-related news such as new appointments, staff awards or changes to benefits – but don’t restrict yourself solely to HR news.
 It’s also a great place to post general company news such as client wins, progress against growth targets or plans to diversify into different markets.
 People will be encouraged to use the portal regularly if they know it’s the ‘go-to’ place for keeping on top of what’s happening in the business.

-With Cezanne HR, a newsfeed widget can be included on the homepage, so that employees get the latest news as soon as they log into the system, without having to go to the portal itself.
+With Cezanne HR a newsfeed widget can be included on the homepage, so that employees get the latest news as soon as they log into their HR management system.
 There’s also the option to receive daily updates by email, too, ensuring that absolutely everybody is in the know.

 4. Advertise internal vacancies